 Have Questions About Companion Gardening?

-This is certainly not an exhaustive list of all of the different fruits, vegetables, flowers and herbs that can benefit each other.
+This is certainly not an exhaustive list of all of the different fruits, vegetables, flowers, and herbs that can benefit each other.
 There is so much to know on the topic of companion gardening that it is impossible to cover it all in one blog post!
-So, if you have any question at all, please let us know!
+So, if you have any questions at all, please let us know!
 We are happy to help in any way we can and it is our greatest joy to help gardens across Colorado flourish and thrive.

 "Marry Your Flowers and Veggies: Companion Planting Guide to Your Garden."
 Gilmour.
 Date Accessed: 14 July 2021. https://gilmour.com/companion-planting-chart-guide